Which of the following is NOT a type of accounting commonly used ... | Study Prep in Pearson+

-Which of the following is NOT a type of accounting commonly used in business?
+Which of the following is NOT a type of accounting commonly used in business organizations?

 A